 Eye Exercises for Presbyopia

-Luckily, there are some presbyopia eye exercises you can do to help regain some of that muscle strength.
+Luckily, there are some eye exercises for aging vision you can do to help strengthen eye muscles naturally.
 But before we introduce some of those, let’s learn a little more about this condition and its symptoms.

 What Is Presbyopia?

 In some instances, people even turn to surgery to help.
-However, this can not only be costly, it might be ineffective and even cause some nasty side effects.
-As with any surgical procedure, there is a possibility that something could go wrong and you might be unfortunate enough to lose your vision altogether.
+However, this can not only be costly, but it might also be ineffective.
+It can even cause some nasty side effects.
+As with any surgical procedure, there are many risks, most of which are simply not worth it.
+If you can avoid surgery, you should.

+But before you add a bunch of exercises to your regimen, you’ll also want to make sure that you are getting enough vitamins and minerals to support eye health.
 By getting enough of the right nutrients in your diet, you can keep your body, including your eyes, in better condition for longer.
 There are even certain nutrients you should focus on to help fight presbyopia.
+These include copper, Vitamin C, and NAC, just to name a few.
+Always consult your eye doctor before beginning a new eye vitamin routine.

 Warm-Ups

-Close your eyes and rotate them 10-15 times in a clockwise direction.
+To complete your warm-up, close your eyes and rotate them 10-15 times in a clockwise direction.
 When you have finished, do it again in a counterclockwise direction.
-Ensure that you do this before you start your exercises and keep your eyes closed while doing it.
+This will make sure your muscles are fully prepared for your exercise regimen.

 After the warm-up, open your eyes and allow yourself a moment or two to regain your focus.
-You’re now ready to start the next few exercises.
+You’re now ready to start the next few eye exercises for presbyopia.

 Distant Object Focusing